A year with the new holiday law

 Special for the 5th holiday week

 Employees earns 2,08 days per month, which corresponds to 25 vacation days during a holiday year or, said in a different way, 5 weeks.
 Cf. the holiday law the employee must spend at least 4 weeks of holiday during the holiday spending period.
 On the other hand, the employee can decide themselves if they want to spend the 5th holiday week or have it transferred to the next holiday year.
-For employees that hasn't arranged for a transfer or deposit of the 5th holiday week, the week will be paid out automatically on the 31st of December.
+For employees that hasn't arranged for a transfer or deposit of the 5th holiday week, the week will be paid out automatically in March.

 Holiday in advance